lyteword/chspurgeon-tod/volume-2/psalm-52.md

 **Verse 9.** He compares himself

-1\.With an *olive tree,* a tree a ways green, lasting long and fruitful, whose fruit is most useful and grateful: so he paints his future state as joyful, glorious, lasting, and useful and pleasing to men: plainly a reference is made to the *royal* and prophetic office, in both of which he represents himself as an *olive tree,* by supplying others with oil through his rule and instruction:
+1\.
+With an *olive tree,* a tree a ways green, lasting long and fruitful, whose fruit is most useful and grateful: so he paints his future state as joyful, glorious, lasting, and useful and pleasing to men: plainly a reference is made to the *royal* and prophetic office, in both of which he represents himself as an *olive tree,* by supplying others with oil through his rule and instruction:

-2\.With *the olive* growing luxuriantly, and abounding in spreading bough, and so, spacious and large...
+2\.
+With *the olive* growing luxuriantly, and abounding in spreading bough, and so, spacious and large...

-3\.But why does he add *in the house of God?* That he might indicate, unless I am deceived:
+3\.
+But why does he add *in the house of God?* That he might indicate, unless I am deceived:

 (a) That he should possess a dwelling in that place where the *house of God* was, whence he was now exiled through the calumnies of Doeg and the attacks of Saul stirred up thereby: